ldsands/UsefulCodeSnippets/programming_languages/python/python_commands.md

 ## Timing and Profiling Your Scripts

-- below is what I usually use to time my scripts is is far easier than a lot of alternatives
+- Below is what I usually use to time my scripts is is far easier than a lot of alternatives

     ```Python
     # import time module